 If you have older kids try the Would You Rather Questions for Teens & Tweens.
 The kids can even make up a few Would You Rather Questions themselves after learning how the game works.

 Have the kids try to get through a DIY Hallway Laser Maze.
-They are easy to set up with streamers and painters tape in a hallway or between furniture.
+They are easy to set up with streamers and painter’s tape in a hallway or between furniture.

 If the kids want more of a challenge set a timer and see who can complete the laser maze the fastest without touching the lasers.

-Paper Plane Challenge
+21. Have a Paper Plane Challenge

-Hold a paper airplane challenge indoors or in the backyard.
+Host a paper airplane challenge indoors or in the backyard.
 Kids can first be creative coloring their airplane then folding the paper into an airplane.

 When the planes are made see who can get their plane to go the furthest or make it in between streamers you’ve hung in a hallway.